-The City cleans streets approximately once each month.
-In 2019, 943 cubic yards of debris were removed while sweeping 1,797 curb miles.
-Based on the success of the third-party pilot program for street sweeping in the downtown along State highways, the City decided to fully implement this third-party approach.
-Information regarding both the City's street sweeping activities and the contracted street sweeping activities can be found in Table 7.
+The City cleans streets once a month.
+In 2022, 988 cubic yards of debris were removed while sweeping 1,414 curb miles Based on the success of the third-party pilot program for street sweeping in the downtown along State highways.
+Information regarding both the City's Street sweeping activities and the contracted street sweeping activities can be found in Table 7.